AnukulPr1me/Green-Cactus_Three.js-Project/README.md

 # Green Cactus_Three.js Project

 Welcome to my second Three.js project!
 In this project, I've taken my skills with Three.js to the next level to create an even more immersive and interactive 3D scene.
-This project showcases advanced 3D models, stunning visual effects, and captivating user interactions.
+This project showcases Cactus 3D models, stunning visual effects, and captivating user interactions.

 ## Getting Started